jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-07-15.md

 Minutes:

-*
+* On the list of TODOs with Jason, after returning from Zurich and the camp is taking up time.
+* Will be done with the Parkhurst graphics.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------